👉 New to incident management? Check the What Is Incident Management? Beginner’s Guide

 Let’s take a deeper look at the testing criteria and results.

-* It’s a fair thing to say that Better Uptime is a part of Better Stack and because of that, we can’t be entirely without bias.
-That’s why I omited Better Uptime from the point review and only analyzed the other tools on the 25-point scale.
+* It’s a fair thing to say that Better Stack is a part of Better Stack and because of that, we can’t be entirely without bias.
+That’s why I omited Better Stack from the point review and only analyzed the other tools on the 25-point scale.

 My criteria, methodology & results